Safaa711/-Arm-package-implementation-and-operation-on-ROS/README.md

 ![image](https://user-images.githubusercontent.com/85526390/126322123-a0880615-69b5-407f-8dcb-cb1cc10dbdf4.png)

-6- Then I have controlled the arm in a real simulator called gazebo, using the following commands:
+6- Then in a new terminal, I have controlled the arm in a real simulator called gazebo, using the following commands:

 cd catkin_ws/src/arduino_robot_arm/robot_arm_pkg/scripts